 “It got really hot for our race, but we pushed through as a team together,” Odle added.

-Ashley Wright and Skylar Cochran finished in second to pace the victorious Pirates.
+Ashley Wight and Skylar Cochran finished in second to pace the victorious Pirates.

 Kaylie Magallanes and Joy Coffman finished fifth to lead the Braves.

 On the boys' side, the Eastern tandem of Uriah Guthrie and Rhett Pennington won with a combined time of 30:45.

 Meanwhile Austin, which had three of the top five finishing pairs, took home the team title with 11 points.
 The Musketeers were second with 24, three points ahead of third-place Borden.
 Henryville (46) and Silver Creek (51) rounded out the top five.